seko17/King-James-Node-Backend/README.md

  - Description
  - Prerequisites
  - Installation
- - Usage
- - Configuration
  - API Routes

  # Description
 This repository contains the source code for an Express.js server.
-This server is designed to provide APIs to store brand name,and brand images and also to retreive them.
-It serves as a backend for the King James React App which is a technical assessment for Full Stack Developer position at Accenture.
+This server is designed to provide APIs to store brand names, and brand images, and retrieve them.
+It serves as a backend for the King James React App, a technical assessment for the Full Stack Developer position at Accenture.

 # Prerequisites
 Before you begin, ensure you have met the following requirements: